-Loading/unloading of the surface due to surface processes results in lateral pressure gradients, that, together with low viscosity of the ductile crust, may permit rapid relocation of the matter both in horizontal and vertical direction (upward/ downward flow in the ductile crust).
-In this paper, we overview a number of coupled models of surface and tectonic processes, with a particular focus on 3 representative cases:

-- 1. Slow convergence and erosion rates (Western Alpes) - 2.
-Intermediate rates (Tien Shan, Central Asia) - Fast convergence and erosion rates rates (Himalaya, Central Asia).
+University Paris VI, Case 129, 4 Place Jussieu, Paris 75252, France e-mail: evgenii.burov@upmc.fr eral ductile flow in the lower or intermediate crustal channel.
+Loading/unloading of the surface due to surface processes results in lateral pressure gradients, that, together with low viscosity of the ductile crust, may permit rapid relocation of the matter both in horizontal and vertical direction (upward/downward flow in the ductile crust).
+In this paper, we overview a number of coupled models of surface and tectonic processes, with a particular focus on 3 representative cases: (1) slow convergence and erosion rates (Western Alpes), (2) intermediate rates (Tien Shan, Central Asia), and (3) fast convergence and erosion rates (Himalaya, Central Asia).